vdesabou/kafka-docker-playground/ccloud/connect-servicenow-source/README.md

 ## Register a test account

 Go to [ServiceNow developer portal](https://developer.servicenow.com) and register an account.
-Click on `Manage`->`Instance` and register for a New-York instance.
+Click on `Manage`->`Instance` and register for a Vancouver instance.
 After some time (about one hour in my case) on the waiting list, you should receive an email with details of your test instance.

 ## How to run